 Unfortunately, time is not on the side of many of these children with unrelenting seizures.
 Of course parents are going to do anything they can to help their children, even face the unknown, because the effects of long term, uncontrolled seizures are known – continued regression, intellectual disability, and even death.
 Safety and efficacy studies will take years to complete, and rightly so, but until then, compassionate use should be made available to the families suffering from severe, intractable epilepsy.

-Cannabinoid Published Research Highlights that CURE is Tracking
+Cannabinoid Published Research Highlights

 Report of a parent survey of cannabidiol-enriched cannabis use in pediatric treatment-resistant epilepsy

 The authors report on a survey which explored the use of cannabidiol-enriched cannabis in a small number of children with treatment-resistant epilepsy.
 Sixteen (84%) of the 19 parents reported a reduction in their child's seizure frequency while taking cannabidiol-enriched cannabis.
 Of these, two (11%) reported complete seizure freedom, eight (42%) reported a greater than 80% reduction in seizure frequency, and six (32%) reported a 25-60% seizure reduction.
 Other beneficial effects included increased alertness, better mood, and improved sleep.
 Side effects included drowsiness and fatigue.
 The authors conclude that safety and tolerability data for cannabidiol-enriched cannabis use among children are not available and objective measurements of a standardized preparation of pure cannabidiol is needed to determine whether it is safe, well tolerated, and efficacious at controlling seizures in this pediatric population with difficult-to-treat seizures.

 As interest grows, CURE anticipates and welcomes research proposals by qualified biomedical researchers that will accelerate the discovery of transformative, disease-modifying therapies for patients and families.